-Water Pie is one of those magical recipes that came out of the depression era where cooks with little to nothing figured out how to make delicious dishes for those they love.
-This recipe was shared with me by Kay West and I published it in my third cookbook, Sweetness: Recipes to Celebrate the Warmth, Love, and Blessings of a Full Life.
+Water pie is one of those magical recipes that came out of the depression era where cooks with little to nothing figured out how to make delicious dishes for those they love.
+This Depression era pie recipe was shared with me by Kay West and I published it in my third cookbook, Sweetness: Recipes to Celebrate the Warmth, Love, and Blessings of a Full Life.

-*See tips for success at the bottom of this post.
+- A deep-dish pie crust (see tips for success at the bottom of this post).

-Begin by pouring water into your deep dish crust.
-It doesn’t have to be hot or anything, just straight from the tap is fine.
+Begin by pouring water into your deep dish and unbaked pie crust, which should be in a .
+It doesn’t have to be , either – just straight from the tap is fine.

-Sprinkle this over your water.
+Sprinkle the flour mixture over your water in the .
 The original recipe called for doing this with a spoon so I’m showing you that way but I usually just use my hand to sprinkle it because I feel like I can get it more even that way.